jina-ai/executors/README.md

 > ⚠️ Please do **not** commit to this repository.
-This repository is **only** for Jina engineers to better manage in-house executors.
+This repository is **only** for Jina engineers to better manage in-house executors in a centralized way.

-> 🧭 To develop your own Executor, please use the [Executor Cookiecutter](https://github.com/jina-ai/cookiecutter-jina-executor/) to start with.
+> 🧭 To develop your own Executor, please use the [Executor Cookiecutter](https://github.com/jina-ai/cookiecutter-jina-executor/) to create your own Executor repo.

 # Jina Executors